 - a.
-Educational Units at another faculty faculty/school of the UM; - b.
+Educational Units at another faculty/school of the UM or with the YUFE Alliance; - b.
 An Extracurricular Summer/Winter Course, which need to be approved by the Board of Examiners; - c.
 An Extracurricular Internship of 12.0-30.0 ECTS credits, of which the requirements and procedure are published on MySBE Intranet; - d.
 The Research Project Maastricht (RPM); - e.
-The UM-wide Minor at the UM, which need to be approved by the Board of Examiners; - f.
-The Educational Minor, of which the educational units can only be take extracurricular, except within the Bachelor's study programme in Fiscal Economics.
+An UM-wide Minor at the UM, which need to be approved by the Board of Examiners; - f.
+The Educational Minor, which is open to students from the Bachelor's study programme Fiscal Economics who started prior to September 2023.
+For students of the Bachelor's study programme Fiscal Economics who start from September 2023, the transition regulations as stated in Appendix 1 of this BSc-EER are applicable.